-For other receivables, management makes periodic collective assessments as well as individual assessment on the recoverability of other receivables based on historical settlement records, past experience and forward looking information.
-The credit risk of other receivables is considered as low.
-There is no significant increase in credit risk since initial recognition.
-The Group assessed that the ECL for other receivables are not material under the 12-months ECL method.
-Other receivables are assessed for ECL which are based on customers which share common risk characteristics or individually, with ECL rate 2.6% for stage 1 and 4% for stage 2 applied and loss allowance amounting to HK\$858,000 (2019: HK\$NiI) at 31 March 2020.
+For other receivables, management makes periodic collective assessments as well as individual assessment on the recoverability of other receivables based on historical settlement records, past experience and forward looking information (including the change in the economic environment arising from COVID-19).
+The Group assessed that some of other receivables have deteriorated significantly in credit quality since initial recognition after considering the factors as set out in Note 2.6.
+The ECL assessment of other receivables are based on customers which share common risk characteristics or individually, with ECL rate 2.5% (2020: 2.6%) for stage 1 and 7.5% (2020: 4%) for stage 2 applied and loss allowance amounting to HK\$884,000 (2020: HK\$858,000) at 31 March 2021.

-Movements on the Group's ECL movement of other receivables are as follows:
+Movements on the Group's ECL movement of other receivables are disclosed in Note 15.